iscc/foundation/docs/support.md

+---
+hide:
+  - navigation
-title: Support the ISCC description: Support the development of the ISCC Standard and ecosystem.
+title: Support the ISCC
+description: Support the development of the ISCC Standard and ecosystem.
+---

 # Become a Supporter